Table of Contents

 No — and this is the most important takeaway.

-Food additives and ingredients must be approved and listed by recognized global authorities such as:
+Food additives and materials must remain accepted and scheduled by documented global authorities such as: U.S. Food and Drug Administration (FDA)

-- European Food Safety Authority (EFSA)
+European Food Security Expert (EFSA)

-- Codex Alimentarius Commission
+Codex Alimentarius Command

 Comparison with Approved Food Identifiers